 Typically, it can take years, because it requires changes in lifestyle, diet, etc. But we've seen some exciting clinical trial data with an injectable treatment that takes the fat out of the liver in 16 weeks, inflammation is decreased, and scar tissue is decreased too.
 These rapidly effective therapies are on the horizon, but they're still in the developmental phase.
 For now, I think of it like hypertension or heart disease, where once you demonstrate the ability to treat a disease, treatment may be for the long term.
 The potential for fatty liver disease to recur or progress is something we'll always have to be mindful of.

 What's your goal for this clinic in the near future?

 The goal for the UChicago Medicine Metabolic Liver Clinic is clear: to be a national paradigm for managing the health crisis of fatty liver disease.
 There was a recent analysis presented at a health conference showing that the lifetime cost of health care for people with fatty liver disease is about $950 billion.
 That's a conservative estimate.
 It's a health crisis that's going to take prevention and, on occasion, intervention, but we're also looking for nutritional and lifestyle changes to engage in preventive health.

 There may be a third of people in the country who have some form of this disease, but the great majority have never been treated.
 My goal is to come up with ways to identify people and make their treatment much more predictable and effective than it has been so far.

-UChicago Medicine's Metabolic and Fatty Liver Disease Clinic is the first program in Chicago and one of the first in the nation to bring together a team of specialists to pioneer the prevention and treatment of nonalcoholic fatty liver disease and nonalcoholic steatohepatitis (NASH) in adults.Learn more about fatty liver disease treatment
+UChicago Medicine's Metabolic and Fatty Liver Disease Program is the first in Chicago and one of the first in the nation to bring together a team of specialists to pioneer the prevention and treatment of nonalcoholic fatty liver disease and nonalcoholic steatohepatitis (NASH).Learn more about our program

 Sonali Paul, MD